 top of page

-Are you SURE?: 3 Things I Wish Parents Knew Before Enrolling Their Child in Music Lessons
+3 Things I Wish Parents Knew Before Enrolling Their Child in Music Lessons

 As a music teacher and former music student myself, I care about helping parents make informed decisions that will not only benefit their child, but also their entire family.
 While I would absolutely love to say “yes” to every parent who inquires about lessons, I must be honest that private music lessons may not a good fit for every family.
 Here are some things to keep in mind when considering whether to start private lessons.